How much driving is involved?

-When it comes to Italian food: there is no "one" Italian food but rather tens of regional styles that come together as "Italian."
-Over the course of the trip you'll get an idea of the food from Lombardy as we visit markets, gourmet stores, and restaurants.
+When it comes to Italian food: there is no "one" Italian food but rather tens of regional styles that come together as the food we call "Italian."
+Over the course of our Italy trip you'll get to know the food from Lombardy as we visit markets, do street food tours, shop at gourmet stores, and dine at various Italian restaurants.

-Here's what you should know now: Lombardy's proximity to the Po River means it is part of Italy's "rice bowl," so you'll see risotto everywhere you turn.
-While the southern parts of Italy are all seafood, tomatoes, olive oil, and Parmigiano Reggiano cheese, Lombardy has been historically about the land, using lots of veal, cream sauces, butter, and Grana Padano.
+Here's the lowdown on Lombardy: the region's proximity to the Po River means it smackdab in the middle of Italy's "rice bowl," so you'll see risotto (almost) everywhere you turn.
+While southern Italian food ingredients are largely seafood, tomatoes, olive oil, and Parmigiano Reggiano cheese, the food of Lombardy has historically about the land, so the main ingredients are lots of beef, veal, cream, grains, butter, and Grana Padano.

-Milan is known first and foremost for Veal Milanese and Risotto Milanese but there are a ton of regional dishes you’ll see throughout our trip from the local casonsei pasta, the addictive sbrisilona dessert, carpaccio di Bresaola, polenta, panettone (a Christmastime cake), and Amaretti cookies.
-The region has a ton of local ingredients from the better known — Grana Padano and other cheeses and local cattle — to the more hyper regional — including a salumi only made on the island of Lake Iseo and a Slow Food-protected salt-cured fish.
+Milan is known first and foremost for the iconic local dishes Veal Milanese and Risotto Milanese, but there are a ton of regional dishes you’ll see throughout our trip from the local casonsei pasta, the addictive sbrisilona almond cake, carpaccio di Bresaola, various type of polenta, panettone (a Christmastime cake), and amaretti cookies.
+In addition, the region of Lombardy has a ton of local ingredients from the better known — Grana Padano and other cheeses and local cattle — to the more hyper regional — including a salumi only made on the island of Lake Iseo and a Slow Food-protected salt-cured fish.

 Types Of Alcohol

-Milan is the epicenter of Italian aperitivo culture, which means cocktail hour is taken seriously.
-From classic cocktails invented in the area (like the Negroni, Americano, and Spritz, to name just a few) to seasonal modern Gin & Tonics, there is a lot to try.
+Milan is ground zero of Italian aperitivo (or happy hour) culture, which means cocktail hour is taken seriously.
+From classic liquors (Aperol, Campari, Zucca, Carpano, Ramazzotti) and classic cocktails invented in Northern Italy (like the Negroni, Americano, and Spritz, to name just a few) to seasonal modern cocktails, there is a lot to sip.

 Will I need extra spending money?
 Should it be Euros?